-You raise your hand, and are summon the strength of powerful Loa spirits.
+You raise your hand and summon the strength of powerful Loa spirits.
 Choose up to six creatures in a 30-foot-radius sphere centered on you, granting them 6d8 temporary hit points so long as the spell is active.
 Furthermore, the temporary hit points can also be spent to absorb spells (3 hit points per spell level).

 If the shield manages to absorb all damage from an effect or absorb a spell, the warded creatures are protected against any secondary effects (as if immune).
 This can be determined after a saving throw.